 To keep the user safe and less fatigued while operating this commercial-grade trimmer, both the front handle and rear handle are sufficiently padded.
 Since this a Tanaka product, owners are ensured not only of a two-year commercial warranty but also of a seven-year consumer warranty.
 More than that, the company raised the stakes by promising a lifetime warranty for the solid steel drive shaft.

-Last but definitely not the least, another two-stroke gas-powered Tanaka trimmer enters the list.
+Now another two-stroke gas-powered Tanaka commercial weed eater enters the list.
 Instead of focusing on commercial-grade cutting power, the Tanaka TCG22EAP2SLB trimmer prides itself on an ergonomic design.
 With this, the company hopes to significantly provide simple controls, fatigue-free operations, and overall comfort.
 In line with these objectives, this Tanaka string trimmer weighs just 10.1 pounds upon being assembled.

 This machine begins immediately with the S-Start feature and a Walbro carburetor.
 It has anti-vibration mounts and a lengthy 54-inch drive shaft to reduce fatigue from constantly bending.
 To give it enough power to stand among commercial-grade trimmers, this machine has a 21.1cc PureFire 2-Stroke engine.